Scottish Place Names

 - Hamilton, Ontario, Canada

-For comparability with other cities around the world, Hamilton has been defined as embracing most of the recently enlarged City of Hamilton, but excluding the predominantly rural fringes of the municipality.
-The area included within this definition extends from Waterdown in the north and Copetown and Alberton in the west, to the John C. Munro Hamilton International Airport and Woodburn in the south and Winona in the east.
-Of the names of the 169 communities and neighbourhoods that have been identified to date in Hamilton, 49 (29.0%) can be found in Scotland or are based on Scottish family names or Scottish words.
-Of course, some of the names are used in other parts of the British Isles as well but many of them (16.6%) are unique to Scotland or are readily identifiable with places in Scotland that are based on the same names.
+For comparability with other cities around the world, Hamilton has been defined as embracing most of the recently enlarged City of Hamilton, but excluding the predominantly rural areas in the west and far south of the municipality.
+The area included within this definition extends from Waterdown in the north and Copetown and Alberton in the west, to the John C. Munro Hamilton International Airport and Woodburn in the south and Grimsby (a separate town) in the east.
+Of the names of the 188 communities and neighbourhoods that have been identified to date in Hamilton, 54 (28.7%) can be found in Scotland or are based on Scottish family names or Scottish words.
+Of course, some of the names are used in other parts of the British Isles as well but at least 33 of them (17.6%) are unique to Scotland or are readily identifiable with places in Scotland that are based on the same names.
 Hamilton itself is a Scottish place name as well as a family name.

-Judging purely by its place names, Hamilton can justifiably claim to be one of the most 'Scottish' of all the Canadian cities, rivalling Calgary and Winnipeg in this regard.
+Judging purely by its place names, Hamilton can justifiably claim to be one of the most 'Scottish' of all the Canadian cities, rivalling Winnipeg and Calgary in this regard.
 Hamilton's place names certainly illustrate the far-reaching effects of the Scottish diaspora, whether through direct immigration from Scotland or through migration from other parts of North America by people with Scots ancestry.

 Communities and neighbourhoods with names that occur only in Scotland and not elsewhere in the British Isles, and/or are definitely, or most probably, of Scottish origin are: